 Picture this.
-You are all ready for party in your pitch black dress.
+You are all ready for party in your black dress.
 Your make up is perfect, your hair is dazzling and there is nothing that can go wrong at this point of time.
-Suddenly, your head feels itchy, you scratch and there you go, the nasty dandruff finds its way on your shoulders.
+Suddenly, your head feels itchy, you scratch and there you go, there's some dandruff finds its way on your shoulders.
 Your pitch black dress now has tiny flakes of your scalp and your hair is one dull and frizzy mess.
 Dandruff are portions of your scalp that chip off gradually upon drying.
 Research suggests that dandruff is actually due to cells underneath the skin that have a very short life.
 The scalp condition is caused by a fungus, Malassezia, which feeds on sebum (the oily secretions from our scalp) and the dead skin cells which occur naturally due to formation of new skin.
 While the phenomenon is natural, the problem occurs when the fungus starts eating too much into the scalp.

 The good news is that dandruff can be controlled by a host of things available right in front of you, in your kitchen pantry.
 Lemon has been known to be an effective remedy against dandruff.
 Yes, you heard us.The citric acid present in lemon helps fight dandruff from at the level of roots.
 Alternatively, the strong antimicrobial properties of lemon also curbs the fungal activity happening on your scalp.

-Here are some ways you can use lemon to control dandruff
+Here are some ways you can use lemon to control dandruff.

 1. Lemon with Amla